Laurae2/Laurae/README.md

 **Supervised Learning:**

-* Use LightGBM in R (first wrapper available in R for LightGBM) tuned for maximum I/O without using in-memory dataset moves (which is both a good and bad thing! - 10GB of data takes 4 mins of travel in a HDD) and use feature importance with smart and readable plots
+* (Soon Deprecated) Use LightGBM in R (first wrapper available in R for LightGBM) tuned for maximum I/O without using in-memory dataset moves (which is both a good and bad thing! - 10GB of data takes 4 mins of travel in a HDD) and use feature importance with smart and readable plots - I recommend using official LightGBM R Package which I contribute to
+* Automated Machine Learning from a set of features and hyperparameters (provide algorithm functions, features, hyperparamters, and a stochastic optimizer does the job for you with full logging if required)
 * Use a repeated cross-validated xgboost (Extreme Gradient Boosting)
 * Get pretty interactive feature importance tables of xgboost ready-to-use for markdown documents
 * Throw supervised rules using outliers anywhere you feel it appropriate (univariate, bivariate)